 Baseline testing should be done before any hormone replacement therapy is initiated.
 A retest within 2 months after starting replacement therapy is recommended to evaluate its effectiveness.
 This will verify that you have the optimal treatment approach.
 Once hormone balance has been achieved testing once a year is sufficient.

-I live in New York.
+I live in California or New York.
 Can you test my saliva?

 Is a saliva test beneficial for women taking birth control pills?

 What is a suggestion for these women who do not intend to stop taking the pill but show symptoms of low progesterone and testosterone?
 The saliva test can be beneficial for anyone using hormones and/or contraceptives.
 It is not uncommon for saliva testing to identify hormonal imbalances in women using contraceptives.
 A suggestion for a woman using contraceptives with symptoms of low progesterone and testosterone might be to test these two hormones to identify whether an imbalance exists and to what extent.
 When testing progesterone it is important to test estradiol at the same time to establish a ratio.
 Saliva test results could then serve as a guideline to help the patient and healthcare provider adjust the dosage of hormone in the birth control pill accordingly.

 For more information, click here.